kubernetes-sigs/external-dns/docs/tutorials/aws.md

   value: us-gov-west-1
 ```

-* Route 53 in Govcloud does not allow aliases.
+* Route53 in Govcloud does not allow aliases.
 Therefore, container args must be set so that it uses CNAMES and a txt-prefix must be set to something.
 Otherwise, it will try to create a TXT record with the same value than the CNAME itself, which is not allowed.

 ```yaml
 args: